-He may possibly have admired his father as “a commander” in the navy but considered him week in every other respect and they were not at all close.
+He may possibly have admired his father as “a commander” in the navy but considered him weak in every other respect, and they were not at all close.
 His mother had an affair with an ex-vicar who she died with in a suicide pact.
-This is not the stuff of a happy childhood or conducive to producing contended and well balanced citizens.
+This is not the stuff of a happy childhood or conducive to producing contented and well-balanced citizens.

 “God was inevitably interpreted as that looming, fuming, grim-faced schoolmaster with a cane, accusing him of transgressions of which he was either not aware or felt no guilt.”

-In may aspects of his life and views he “kept two books”.
-In particular he had something of a different public and private persona.
+In many aspects of his life and views he “kept two books”.
+In particular, he had something of a different public and private persona.

 “During the time we spent together, he never said an unkind thing to me—except on stage, up in front of everybody,” reports evangelical Douglas Wilson.
 “After doing this, he didn’t wink at me, but he might as well have.”
 Publicly, he had to play the part, to pose, as a confident atheist—that was the side of the debate he’d been given, the one that made him both famous and rich.
 Privately, however, he was entering forbidden territory, crossing enemy lines, exploring what he had ignored or misrepresented for so long.”